RahulSondhi/SBUCSCapstoneProject/README.md

 Our team has utilized various tools to ensure that our progress continues at a steady rate.
 In regards to organization we used Trello and TeamGantt to properly delegate our work evenly.
 For staying connected we created a group chat in Facebook Messenger.
 For organizing meetings we used When2Meet to quickly find a time where all members were available to schedule an appropriate time to hold a meeting.

 ### Rules for committing
-We as a group have collectively decided to only make commits once a significant amount of progress has been made.
+We as a group have collectively decided to only make commits once a significant amount of progress has been made and to be descriptive in each commit.